Affect Engineering: Technologies of Experience

 An affect intervention is any practice, technology, or environmental modification that systematically shifts the probability distribution over affect space:

-where a=(Val,Ar,Φ,reff,CF,SM)\mathbf{a} = (\valence, \arousal, \intinfo, \effrank, \mathcal{CF}, \mathcal{SM}).
+where .
 Religious traditions have accumulated millennia of such interventions.
-Consider the most basic: contemplative prayer systematically modulates affect dimensions—arousal initially increases (orientation) then decreases (settling), self-model salience drops as attention shifts to the divine or transpersonal, counterfactual weight shifts from threat-branches to trust-branches, and integration increases through focused attention.
-The net affect signature of prayer: (ΔVal>0,ΔAr<0,ΔΦ>0,ΔSM<0)(\Delta\valence > 0, \Delta\arousal < 0, \Delta\intinfo > 0, \Delta\mathcal{SM} < 0).
+The most basic: contemplative prayer modulates affect dimensions—arousal first rises (orientation) then drops (settling), self-model salience falls as attention shifts to the divine, counterfactual weight shifts from threat-branches to trust-branches, integration rises through focused attention.
+Net signature: .

 Where prayer operates on the individual, collective ritual serves as periodic integration maintenance for the group:

-Not all religious affect interventions are contemplative or communal.
-Hospitality—the ancient and cross-cultural guest-right, the obligations of host to stranger—can be understood as a technology for extending one’s viability manifold to temporarily cover another person.
+Not all religious interventions are contemplative or communal.
+Hospitality—the ancient cross-cultural guest-right, the obligations of host to stranger—is a technology for extending one’s viability manifold to temporarily cover another person.
 The host says, in effect: within this space, your viability is my viability.
-The guest’s needs become structurally equivalent to the host’s own needs.
-This is why violations of hospitality are treated in so many traditions as among the gravest sins: they are not mere rudeness but the betrayal of a manifold extension that the guest relied upon.
-The host who harms the guest has exploited a revealed manifold—the guest’s vulnerability was the whole point, and weaponizing it is structurally identical to the parasite’s mimicry of the host organism.
+The guest’s needs become structurally equivalent to the host’s.
+This is why violations of hospitality are among the gravest sins in so many traditions: not rudeness but betrayal of a manifold extension the guest relied on.
+The host who harms the guest exploited a revealed manifold—the guest’s vulnerability was the whole point, and weaponizing it is structurally identical to the parasite’s mimicry of the host organism.

 The phenomenology of "relief" and "lightness" following confession.